What is a Bridge Loan?

 Solving immediate cash flow crisis in your company

 Companies – whether small, medium or large – while waiting for long-term financing or an acquirer, also resort to bridge loans to finance working capital and cover expenses such as utility bills, payroll, rent, and inventory costs.
 Sometimes, lenders take an equity position in the company to protect their interests in the company.

-What types of Bridge Loans are there?
+What types of Bridge Loans are there in Singapore?

 Closed Bridge Loan